Ficool

 Miku's room.

-I crept closer, pressing myself against the wall, and peeked through the narrow gap in the door.
+White crept closer, pressing himself against the wall, and peeked through the narrow gap in the door.

 "Mom!
 You can't do this to Sis!"
-Miku's voice cracked, her words sharp with desperation.
+Miku's voice cracked, sharp with desperation.

-But… I couldn't blame her, could I?
-Finding happiness isn't a sin.
+'It hurt.
+But I couldn't blame her, could I?
+Finding happiness wasn't a sin.'

 The thought stabbed deeper than any knife.